cncf/dot-org-hugo-theme/README.md

 ### Button

-There is a button ready to be inserted in to markdown files:
+There is a button ready to be inserted into markdown files:

 ```md
 {{< button link="/path/to/page" text="Default Button" >}}